WMTU/WideOrbit-Song-Logger/README.md

 We also want to provide a web based interface to easily pull and check logs without needing to work with the database directly.

-View the README in the webapp directory for more information.
+View the README in the webapp directory and flask-app directory for more information.